Hafpaf/bornHackSubs/README.md

 Transcription of all recorded BornHack 2022 talks with the large Whipser model, took 4 hours and 2 minutes (2023-11-12).

 - GPU: Nvidia GTX A4000

+**BornHack 2021**

+Transcription of all recorded BornHack 2021 talks with the large Whipser model, took 3 hours and 49 minutes (2023-11-14).

+- GPU: Nvidia GTX A4000